QR3.1.5 How Come The Quantum?

 2. What is quantum collapse?
 Why do quantum waves restart at a point when viewed?
 The current answer, that quantum waves collapse “because they do”, is equally unsatisfactory.

-Until it answers these questions, quantum mechanics is just a recipe without a rationale.
+Until it answers these questions, quantum mechanics is a recipe without a rationale, so what are quantum waves?

 Next